mvolkmann/starter/README.md

 > NOTE: Rules do not have defaults with stylelint.
 Any rule not present is not enforced.
 > If you had a `.stylelintrc` with `{ "rules": {} }` then it would do nothing.

+## Docker
+`npm run dbuild` will build the docker image for the web server `npm run drun` will start the web server container and expose port 3000 to the host